machineagency/taxon/evaluation_log.md

 - there is a metric called footprint (unrelated to pcb footprints) that's optional, but if it's defined, it cannot be smaller than the bounding box of the entire machine

-## em printer

-i am looking up the details to the printer that they used and they hacked an existing delta bot printer by adding two rotary axes to it in a really complex way... this is not even considering the complexity of the tool head. i am scared to try to implement this.